americogobbo/forks-and-drills/README.md

 Forks and Drills Xilo set brushes dedicated to xilografia technique.
 This set are of my experimentation about this technique.

+* Archive: _zabadal.zip_ <br />
+Forks and Drills L'ubomir Zabadal set brushes dedicated fine graphics techniques.
+This set are designed by L'ubomir Zabadal to different fine graphics techniques as like drypoint, xilo, etc.

 Brush set thought originally to GIMP 2.6.+ and 2.8.+ released in 2012

-Testing: José Americo Gobbo [http://americogobbo.com.br], Mozart Couto [http://blogdodesenhador.blogspot.com.br/]
+Testing: José Americo Gobbo [http://americogobbo.com.br], Mozart Couto [http://blogdodesenhador.blogspot.com.br/] and L'ubomir Zabadal.

 License: GPL 3.0